Animal language: Aspects of human language

 Research with apes, like that of Francine Patterson with Koko (gorilla) or Allen and Beatrix Gardner with Washoe (chimpanzee), suggested that apes are capable of using language that meets some of these requirements, including arbitrariness, discreteness, and productivity.

 In the wild, chimpanzees have been seen "talking" to each other when warning about approaching danger.
-For example, if one chimpanzee sees a snake, he makes a low, rumbling noise, signaling for all the other chimps to climb into nearby trees.
+For example, if one chimpanzee sees a snake, said chimpanzee may make a low, rumbling noise, signaling for all the other chimps to climb into nearby trees.
 In this case, the chimpanzees' communication does not indicate displacement, as it is entirely contained to an observable event.

-Arbitrariness has been noted in meerkat calls; bee dances demonstrate elements of spatial displacement; and cultural transmission has possibly occurred through language between the bonobos Kanzi and Panbanisha.
+Arbitrariness has been noted in meerkat calls; bee dances demonstrate elements of spatial displacement; and cultural transmission has possibly occurred through language between the bonobos named Kanzi and Panbanisha.

-Human language may also not be completely "arbitrary."
-Research has shown that almost all humans naturally demonstrate limited crossmodal perception (e.g. synesthesia) and multisensory integration, as illustrated by the Kiki and Bouba study.
-Other recent research has tried to explain how the structure of human language emerged, comparing two different aspects of hierarchical structure present in animal communication and proposing that human language arose out of these two separate systems.

-Claims that animals have language skills akin to humans however, are extremely controversial.
+Claims that animals have language skills akin to humans, however, are extremely controversial.
 In his book The Language Instinct, Steven Pinker illustrates that claims of chimpanzees acquiring language are exaggerated and rest on very limited or specious evidence.

 The American linguist Charles Hockett theorized that there are sixteen features of human language that distinguish human communication from that of animals.
 He called these the design features of language.
 The features mentioned below have so far been found in all spoken human languages, and at least one is missing from any other animal communication system.